-You will be informed when you can resume regular activity and return to work.
+You will be informed when you can resume normal activity and return to work.
 You should avoid strenuous activities like lifting for at least a week.
 Remember to take all prescribed medications as your doctor tells you to do.
 Notify your doctor if these medications cause unpleasant reactions.

-To help yourself stay healthy in the future, you should pay attention to a healthy diet and exercise.
+To help yourself staying in health in the future you should pay attention on the healthy diet and exercises.
 It will be easier and safer if you get help from a professional dietician and physiotherapist.
-In addition, it is extremely important to avoid smoking.
+It is extremely important to avoid smoking.
 If you need help quitting, please notify your healthcare provider.